Shaping Tomorrow’s Public Interest Media in Europe

 In 2018, several non-profit journalism groups from all over Europe (like the Bureau for Investigative Journalism, Civio and Arena), pondered how helpful it would be to create a forum for exchange of experiences, mutual support and – possibly – representation of our shared interests.
 Other groups – among them for example Apache – contacted Arena team members with similar suggestions because a European network is an obvious solution.

-Arena started to line up for a larger discussion about the question, for example by setting it on the agenda of the Dataharvest 2020 and by preparing an overview over actors.
-In 2020, the Dutch Adessium Foundation kindly stepped in to support a stocktaking report based upon a survey and in-depth interviews.
+Arena started to line up for a larger discussion about the question, for example by setting it on the agenda of the Dataharvest 2020 and by preparing an overview of actors.
+In 2020, the Dutch Adessium Foundation kindly stepped in to support a stocktaking report based upon a survey and in-depth interviews, led by Maike Olij.
 The findings were clear: Yes, there was a genuine interest in such a network.

 At the same time, one of our close partners, Netzwerk Recherche, teamed up with two German universities and mapped the non-profit journalism sector in Europe under a headline that also surfaced in Arena’s stocktaking work: This is a new sector in the field of journalism and media.